GallagherSecurity/mobileconnectsdk-docs/samples/server/aspnet/README.md

 ## Tips:

 The easiest and recommended way to connect to the Command Centre REST api is to create an instance of System.Net.Http.HttpClient and configure it to use the correct headers and client certificate settings.
-See the code in GglApiClient for an example
+See the code in GglApiClient for an example.

 To create and edit cardholders and mobile credentials, you will need to download a variety of different pieces of data from CommandCentre.
 See the InitialiseCommandCentreConfiguration method in Startup.cs as an example of how you might decide to do this.